HorizenOfficial/lambo-registry/README.md

 **Lambo Registry Application**

-Lambo Registry is a blockchain application based on [Sidechains SDK by Horizen](https://github.com/HorizenOfficial/Sidechains-SDK) Beta version.
-It supports all Sidechains SDK core features as well as introduce custom logic.
+"Lambo Registry" is a demo blockchain application based on the Beta version of the [Sidechains SDK by Horizen](https://github.com/HorizenOfficial/Sidechains-SDK).
+It supports all Sidechains SDK core features, and it also introduces some custom data and logic.

-Lambo Registry is an example of how to use and extend Sidechains SDK:
+Lambo Registry is an example of how the Sidechains SDK can be extended to support new functionalities.
+It shows in particular:
-* How to setup the project.
 * How to introduce custom Transactions, Boxes, Proofs and Propositions.
-* How to define custom API to do custom logic operation.
+* How to define custom API.
-* How to let SDK manage custom types and API endpoints.
+* How to manage custom types and API endpoints.

 **Lambo custom logic**

-The application introduce the following logic:
+A user of the Lambo Registry application can:
-* Declare a new Car token by specifying main car attributes: VIN, model, year and color.
+* Declare a new car token by specifying some car attributes: VIN (vehicle identification number), model, year and colour.
-* Sell an owned car by creation of the sell order with a car price to be accepted by a specific buyer.
+* Sell an owned car by creating a the sell order associated to a price, that will have to be accepted by a specified buyer.
-* Cancel car selling operation, when the owner reverts sell order back.
+* Cancel the car selling process, i.e. the car owner can revert the sell order.
-* Accept car sell order, when a specific buyer does a payment to the previous car owner and become a new owner.
+* Accept a car sell order, with a payment by the specified buyer to the previous car owner.
+This transaction makes the buyer the new owner of the car.

-Note: currently anyone can declare a new car without any proofs of real car existence and ownership.
+Note: this is just an example application, and it misses some fundamental elements to really map a real-world car registry application.
+In particular, this application allows anyone to declare a new car without proving its existence and ownership.

 **Supported platforms**

-Lambo Registry Application is available and tested on Linux and Windows (64bit).
+The Lambo Registry application is available and tested on Linux and Windows (64bit).

 **Requirements**